sreejithuvt/pleuston/README.md

 ## Features

-This repository houses the web app for consumers to explore, download, and publish data assets.
+This repository houses Pleuston, the reference web app for consumers to explore, download, and publish data assets.

 - Publish data assets
 - Download data assets